michaelrutherford/aethergrim/README.md

 # Aethergrim

 ## About
-Aethergrim is a terminal-based roguelike game written in C++.
+Aethergrim is a CLI roguelike game written in C++.

 ## Dependencies
 - libncurses-dev